jimiryquai/hylia/src/posts/email-marketing-from-basics-to-best-in-class-review.md

 **4. Don't forget mobile**

-The majority of B2C emails are opened on a mobile device so you really need to adopt a mobile-first approach to your email design.
+The majority of B2C emails are opened on a mobile device so you really need to adopt a mobile-first approach to your email design if this is how you do business.
+This is not as true for B2B emails but it's easy to design mobile-first so there's no reason why it shouldn't be implemented for B2B also.

+**5. Don't send without a pre-flight check**

+Make sure your email looks acceptable across the range of devices and inboxes before you send it.

+### **WOW, THAT ROCKED!**

+* **Pre-headers can sell:** Subject line and pre-header working well together will boost open rates
+* **Video:** Video and animation can lift pretty significantly in email.
+* **Tell stories:** Don't just sell!
+* **Give your fans a megaphone:** Make sure that you are not the only one saying how great you are, referral programs are powerful!

+## Lesson Recap

+1. Ask permission to send email
+2. Make your emails a mix of text and images and keep mobile users in mind
+3. Create a multi-channel content plan
+4. Create a testing plan so you learn as you go.
+5. Send personalised content to the right user at the right time by harnessing the power of data.